 The ratings are used to determine whether the City's road maintenance and rehabilitation strategies are satisfactory, and if there is a change in pavement quality, which may indicate that a higher or lower investment in pavement preservation is required.
-Current year-over-year data may not reflect a fully accurate comparison for 2020 due to conversion of old ratings to the new PASER system.
+Year-over-year data may not reflect a fully accurate comparison due to conversion of old ratings to the new PASER system.
+The rating remained the same in 2021 due to the offset of degradation through improvements and repairs made.

-2016 2017 2018 2019 2020 Expenditures for road rehabilitation per paved lane mile rehabilitated \$156,361 \$150,803 N/A \$194,894 \$213,794
+2017 2018 2019 2020 2021 Expenditures for road rehabilitation per paved lane mile rehabilitated \$150,803 N/A \$194,894 \$213,794 \$122,515

-Source: Engineering Division \There was no rehabilitation project for 2018.
+Source: Engineering Division There was no rehabilitation project for 2018.